-The program also coordinates the grant application review and priority setting process required by the Criminal Justice Division (CJD) of the Governor's Office, which provides funding for the program.
+The program also coordinates the grant application review and priority setting process required by the Office of the Governor’s Criminal Justice Division (CJD), which provides funding for the program.

 CJD develops guidelines and rules, monitors grant program operations and fiscal compliance, and administers the grants awarded by the Governor.

 At the regional level, NCTCOG's Criminal Justice Policy Development Committee (CJPDC) provides overall policy guidance to the Criminal Justice Program.
-The committee is also responsible for reviewing and prioritizing all criminal justice funding requests.
+The committee is also responsible for reviewing and prioritizing the four funding categories listed below.
 The committee representation includes concerned citizens or parents, drug abuse prevention, education, juvenile justice, law enforcement, mental health, non-profit organizations, prosecution/courts, and victim services.
 Committee members are appointed by NCTCOG's Executive Board.

-- Violent Crimes Against Women Criminal Justice and Training Projects – Domestic Violence, Sexual Assault, Dating Violence, and Stalking Programs: The purpose of this funding is to assist in developing and strengthening effective law enforcement, prosecution and court strategies to combat family violence, sexual assault, sexual human trafficking, dating violence and stalking crimes against women and to develop and strengthen victim services in such cases.
+- Violence Against Women Justice and Training Program: The purpose of this funding is to assist in developing and strengthening effective law enforcement, prosecution and court strategies to combat family violence, sexual assault, sexual human trafficking, dating violence and stalking crimes against women and to develop and strengthen victim services in such cases.

-- Juvenile Justice and Delinquency Prevention Programs: The purpose of the this program is to support programs that prevent violence in school areas and improve the juvenile justice system through developing effective education, training, prevention, diversion, treatment, and rehabilitation programs in the area of juvenile delinquency.
+- Juvenile Justice Local Grant Program: The purpose of the this funding is to support projects that prevent violence in school areas and improve the juvenile justice system through developing effective education, training, prevention, diversion, treatment, and rehabilitation programs in the area of juvenile delinquency.

-- Justice Assistance Grant Programs: The purpose of this program is to reduce crime and improve the criminal justice system.
+- Justice Assistance Grant (JAG) Program: The purpose of this funding is to promote public safety, reduce crime, and improve the criminal justice system.